MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/responding-to-a-compromised-email-account.md

 4. Remove any suspicious forwarding addresses.

 ### Disable any suspicious inbox rules
-1. Sign in to the user's mailbox using Outlook Web App (OWA)
+1. Sign in to the user's mailbox using Outlook Web App (OWA).
 2. Click on the gear icon and click **Mail**.
 3. Click **Inbox and sweep rules** and review the rules.
 4. Disable or delete suspicious rules.